by Tim Isbell (#charity, #donate)

-Sometimes a donor’s shares are not held by a broker, but instead are in certificate form.
-This is sometimes the case for founder’s shares as in a startup company.
+Sometimes a donor’s shares are not held by a broker but instead are in certificate form.
+This can occur with founder’s shares as in a startup company.
 The process for certificates is a bit trickier and varies depending on the church’s brokerage house.
-One thing is for sure: do NOT sign the certificates until you are absolutely sure of the process.
-And also be absolutely clear as to what date the shares were physically handed to either a representative of the church or the church’s broker.
+One thing is for sure: do NOT sign the certificates until you are sure of the process.
+And also be clear as to what date the certificates were physically handed to either a representative of the church or the church’s broker.
 This is the gift date.
-If it was handed over after the close of the stock market, the gift date becomes the next day the market opens.
+If it was handed over after the close of the stock market, the gift date becomes the next day that the market opens.

 For tax purposes, the donor’s valuation price is as the average between high and low price on the gift date.
 For Over the Counter (OTC) stocks, it is the average of the closing bid and the asking price on the gift date.
-A good way for the donor to establish the share price of the donation is to have the church’s broker, Mary Smith, or their own broker document the price as of the gift date.
+A good way for the donor to establish the share price of the donation is to have the church’s broker, Mary Smith, or the donor's broker document the price as of the gift date.
 Another way to establish the donation price is to clip out the stock page of the newspaper, being sure to leave the gift date attached.
-The donor can also find historic stock prices of any stock on many web sites, print it out, and file it with their tax information.
+The donor can also find historical stock prices of any stock on many websites, print it out, and file it with their tax information.
 IRS Form 8283 is used to claim deductions for non-cash charitable contributions.
 See also "IRS Publication 561: Determining the Value of Donated Property."